sunluelectric/smart-home/README.md

 ## Architecture Design

-The project adopts a 3-layer structure, namely the IoT, the (local) server, and the cloud platform layers.
+The project adopts a 3-layer structure, namely the IoT, the (local) server, and the cloud platform.

 The IoT devices collect measurements such as temperature, humidity, illumination and images, and subsequently upload them to the server.
 Some of them also provides HMI to the residents.